systemPipeR/systemPipeR.github.io/content/en/about/project.md

 ### Templates

-Preconfigured workflow templates are provided by the [_systemPipeRdata_](https://www.bioconductor.org/packages/release/data/experiment/html/systemPipeRdata.html) package.
-The provided templates are compatible with the systemPipeR WMS (H Backman and Girke 2016).
-Support for running external software is provided by a command-line interface (CLI) that adopts the Common Workflow Language (CWL).
-How to use systemPipeR is explained in its main vignette.
-The workflow templates provided by systemPipeRdata come equipped with sample data and the necessary parameter files required to run a selected workflow.
-This setup simplifies the learning process of using systemPipeR, facilitates testing of workflows, and serves as a foundation for designing new workflows.
+The [_systemPipeRdata_](https://www.bioconductor.org/packages/release/data/experiment/html/systemPipeRdata.html) package provides preconfigured workflow templates that are compatible with the systemPipeR WMS.
+These templates include the necessary CWL parameter files for running a chosen workflow.
+Many of the templates come equipped with sample data.
+This setup serves several purposes: it simplifies the learning curve for using systemPipeR, allows for easy workflow testing, and provides a starting point for developing new workflows.

 ### Contributions